I'm an introvert

 I enjoy solitude or having an 1-on-1 conversation.
 Sharing laughs with a group of my close friends would be the cherry on top.
 If I'm not careful, I could stay in my own room for weeks, only going out to buy food 😂

-I read, write, city-cycling, learn languages, and daydreams.
-It's no mere hobbies, it's a way of life.
+Pasta is great, but have you tried knowledge?
 Learning new ideas, concept, and perspectives through reading is my favorite part.
-I love the feeling I get when I delve deep into my interests; exploring, creating, asking questions, finding answers, double-checking the answers.
+I love the feeling I get when I delve deep into my interests; exploring, creating, asking questions, finding answers, connecting the dots.

 I adore slow-living 🐌